priyanshiiguptaaa/adi-bday/README.md

-# Adi Birthday Countdown & Games 🎉
+# Adi Birthday Countdown 🎉

 A fun, interactive, and personalized birthday website for Aditya (Popli)!
 Features custom Wordle, Connections, Trivia, memes, music, and more — all with beautiful dark/light/fun themes and a birthday countdown.